S.Koreas Daily COVID-19 Cases Hit Record High At 3,273 - UrduPoint

 S.Korea's Daily COVID-19 Cases Hit Record High At 3,273

 SEOUL, Sept.
-25 (UrduPoint / Pakistan Point News - 25th Sep, 2021 ) :South Korea's daily COVID-19 cases hit a record high in the aftermath of the Chuseok holiday, health authorities said Saturday.
+25 (UrduPoint / Pakistan Point News - 26th Sep, 2021 ) --:South Korea's daily COVID-19 cases hit a record high in the aftermath of the Chuseok holiday, health authorities said Sunday.

 In the latest tally, the country reported 3,273 more cases of COVID-19 for the past 24 hours, lifting the total number of infections to 298,402, according to the Korea Disease Control and Prevention Agency (KDCA).